-- Low level of public trust and confidence in the judicial system.
+- Low public trust and confidence in the Judiciary

-- To promote the establishment of an effective, transparent and independent judiciary.
+- Promote the establishment of an effective, transparent and independent judiciary.

-- To aid Ukraine’s efforts to reduce and deter corruption.
+- Aid Ukraine’s efforts to reduce and deter corruption.

 - Promote and cultivate respect for human rights in Ukraine

 USAID’s support for the rule of law and human rights focuses on increasing judicial independence, accountability, and transparency, as well as promoting and cultivating respect for human rights in line with European standards.